gudiseva/stackedit/OTA-Ignite/Session 10 - Odd Enhancers.md

 | Supply | Upto 3 Base Candles in Zone | 4 to 6 Candles | More than 6 Candles |
 | Demand | Upto 3 Base Candles in Zone | 4 to 6 Candles | More than 6 Candles |

-> The less time price spends in a Zone, the more out of balance Supply and Demand is in that Zone.
+> The "less time" price spends in a Zone, the more out of balance Supply and Demand is in that Zone.

 ### Notes: